 Cost Analysis

 The materials cost for one prototype of Meterrific’s smart parking meter solution is $82.10.
 The team plans on manufacturing two prototype designs for demonstration purposes and picked components with the goal of keeping the overall materials cost under a funding limit of $200.
 The predicted materials costs are illustrated in Table 7.2 below.
 The largest single component of the prototype materials cost is the PCB printing, which is necessary for a marketable product, as PCB electronics packages are smaller and easier to produce than proto-board designs.
-Many components required for a prototype design are already owned by members of Meterrific, which will help keep materials costs below the target.
+Many components required for a prototype design are already owned by members of Meterrific, which will help keep materials costs for prototyping below the target.